 First thing you always need to do is find what image you want to paint and cut them out!
 If this is your first time, you might want to start easy with letters or single objects.
 Roll out freezer paper and apply it shiny side down on your mat and cut out images with Cricut.
 I have used different settings when I cut.
 You probably have to make a few sample cuts to see what works for your machine.
 I have found that Iron On works well for my machine.
 It is a thin cut so something between thin paper to iron on vinyl.
 Make sure your blade is nice and sharp.
 I usually will stick mine in a ball of foil a few times to sharpen it before starting.

 For these, you are using the negative space like a stencil so you want to make sure you have some space around each image.
 I space them out on my page before I cut so I know I’ll have a half an inch around each letter.
-Weed out the inside parts.
+Weed out the inside parts of your freezer paper stencil.
 I then take a razor and cut around the images leaving space all around the image.

 Once everything is ironed down, you can start painting.
 Put a piece of wax paper or something under the burlap so you don’t paint your table!
 I put a bit of paint on a paper plate and use a blotting sponge.
 So I blot up and down.
 Make sure you don’t get too crazy and paint over the edge of the freezer paper!